 This configuration can be very useful, for example, if you would like to distribute the read load of your application across multiple databases.
 In addition, this feature can be used for carrying out a one-time synchronization of a database, either within Redise Pack or external to Redise Pack, to another database.

 The Replica of is defined in the context of the destination database by specifying the source databases.

-A destination database can have a maximum of five source databases.
+A destination database can have a maximum of thirty-two (32) source databases.